 \section{Setup and Notation}

 Let $J \geq 2$ be an integer.
-Let $D \in \{0, \dots, J - 1\}$ denote a multi-valued treatment choice and $Z \in \mathcal Z \subseteq \{0, \dots, J - 1 \}$ denote a multi-valued instrument (in Section \ref{sec:withY}, we additionally consider an outcome variable $Y \in \mathcal{Y}$, but we ignore this for the time being).
-In the models that we consider below, each value of the instrument encourages towards or ``targets'' a unique choice.
-To accommodate our empirical examples of interest, we do not require that the support of $Z$ be the same as that of $D$; specifically, we consider two forms of $\mathcal Z$: (1) $\mathcal Z = \{0, \dots, J - 1\}$ and (2) $\mathcal Z = \{0, J_0, \dots, J - 1\}$, for some $1 \leq J_0 \leq J - 2$.
+Let $D \in \{0, \dots, J - 1\}$ denote a multi-valued treatment choice and $Z \in \mathcal Z \subseteq \{0, \dots, J - 1 \}$ denote a multi-valued instrument.
+(In Section \ref{sec:withY}, we additionally consider an outcome variable $Y \in \mathcal{Y}$, but we ignore it for the time being.)
+In the models that we consider, each value of the instrument encourages towards at most one unique choice.
+As we explain further below, to accommodate a larger class of empirical examples, we do not require that the support of $Z$ be the same as that of $D$.
+Specifically, we consider two forms of $\mathcal Z$: (1) $\mathcal Z = \{0, \dots, J - 1\}$ and (2) $\mathcal Z = \{0, J_0, \dots, J - 1\}$, for some $1 \leq J_0 \leq J - 1$.
 The first form corresponds to a setting where every choice has a corresponding instrument value which encourages towards it.
 The second form corresponds to a setting where the first $J_0$ choices are not affected by the instrument, and in this case we interpret $Z = 0$ as the ``base state'' of the instrument.
+To avoid notational ambiguity, we will always explicitly state the value of $J_0$\footnote{This is particularly important when $\mathcal{Z} = \{0, 1, \dots, J-1\}$, which is possible when either $J_0 = 0$ or $J_0 = 1$.}.
 Let $D_z$ for $z \in \mathcal Z$ denote the potential treatment choice when assigned to the instrument value $z$.
 As usual, the observed choice is related to potential treatment choices and the instrument through